curvednebula/curvednebula.com/src/trimaudio/README.md

 ## Browser compatibility

 Recent Chromium-based browsers such as Chrome and Edge provide the best compatibility.

-## Frequently asked questions

-### Is my audio uploaded?

-No. Audio processing happens locally in your browser.

-### What audio formats can I open?

-The file picker accepts MP3, WAV, M4A, Ogg, Opus, FLAC, and AAC files.
-Actual decoding support depends on your browser and the codec used by the file.

-### What format does the tool export?
+Audio export requires WebCodecs and must run in a secure browser context such as HTTPS.

+**Input files supported:** MP3, WAV/WAVE, M4A, Ogg/OGA, Opus, FLAC, and AAC.

+- **MP3 and WAV:** Generally provide the broadest input compatibility.
+- **M4A and AAC:** Browser- and operating-system-specific.
+M4A is a container, so the audio codec inside it must also be supported; AAC is the most common.
+- **Ogg, Opus, and FLAC:** Support varies between browsers and operating systems.
+- An accepted filename extension does not guarantee that a file can be edited.
+The browser must be able to play the file for preview and decode its exact codec through WebCodecs for waveform generation and export.

-Choose Ogg Opus, MP3, M4A AAC, or uncompressed 16-bit WAV.
-Compressed formats offer automatic or manual bitrate selection.
-Formats that the current browser cannot encode are disabled.
+**Output files supported:** Ogg Opus, MP3, M4A AAC, and uncompressed 16-bit WAV.

+- **WAV PCM:** The most dependable output choice.
+It does not require a compressed-audio encoder, but the browser must still be able to decode the input audio.
+- **Ogg Opus:** Requires an Opus `AudioEncoder` and is available only when the current browser reports support.
+- **M4A AAC:** Browser-specific.
+AAC encoding may be unavailable in Firefox or on desktop Linux.
+- **MP3:** Highly browser-specific and usually unavailable because current major browsers do not normally expose an MP3 `AudioEncoder`.
+- Unsupported compressed formats are disabled automatically in the output selector.
+Safari added WebCodecs audio encoding and decoding in Safari 26, so earlier Safari versions cannot export audio with this tool.